aurelieleribaux-1/DMNVisionTool_v3/README.md

 # BPMN Redrawer

-BPMN Redrawer is a web application that allows to upload images representing BPMN models to convert them in actual BPMN models stored in *.bpmn* format.
+DMN Computer Vision Tool is a web application that allows to upload images representing DMN models to convert them in actual DMJN models stored in *.dmn* format.

 ## Table of contents
 <!--ts-->